exploratory-io/book/faq.md

 ## What platforms are supported?

 There are MacOS and Windows versions available at our download page.
+Check this [Note](https://exploratory.io/note/kanaugust/8664976332176618) for more details on system requirements.

 ## Can I change the location of the Exploratory repository?